DK27ss/PWNME-CTF-Mafia2-WriteUp/README.md

 ![mafia2_forge_version](https://github.com/user-attachments/assets/f0bd66c3-c0dc-4b81-8465-f6c40e1fb39e)

 Next, our 'Casino.sol' contract is presented with the following content.
-By observing it, we realize that the calculation of state can be predictable due to `PRNG`.
+By observing it, we realize that the calculation of state can be predictable due to `PRNG`

 PRNG updates the `state` function using the following operation: